osuosl/beaver-barcamp-pelican/content/pages/about.md

 Title: About Beaver Barcamp
 Slug: about

-Beaver Barcamp is a user-generated conference that started in the spring of 2008 as a bi-annual event at OSU.
+Beaver BarCamp is a user-generated conference that started in the spring of 2008 as a biannual event at Oregon State University.
 It has been primarily organized by the [Open Source Education Lab (OSEL)][1], [OSU Linux Users (OSULUG)][2] group, the [OSU Open Source Lab (OSUOSL)][3] and Corvallis community members over the years.
-Currently the OSUOSL is the primary organizer however still encourage community involvement.
+Currently the OSL is the primary organizer, though we still encourage community involvement.

-## What is a Barcamp?
+## What is a BarCamp?

-So do barcamps involve Beer?
-Well no, [barcamps are an international phoneomon][4] where like-minded people gather to discuss a variety of topics.
+So do BarCamps involve beer?
+Well, no. [BarCamps are an international phenomenon][4] where like-minded people gather to discuss a variety of topics.
-Topics often focus more on the web and open source technologies and other DIY/hacker/open culture themes.
-Other topics can certainly be non-tech related and we highly encourage it!
+Topics often focus more on the Web and open source technologies and other DIY/hacker/open culture themes.
+Session topics can certainly be non-tech related as well and we highly encourage it!

 ## Who typically attends?

-At Barcamp there, is no specators, only paricipants!
-Barcamps are only as good as the people who attend and share their ideas.
-Attendees are encouraged to demo new ideas, hold a group discussion on a specific topic, explain a unique hobby you have or just about anything else.
+At BarCamp there are no specators, only paricipants!
+BarCamps are only as good as the people who attend and share their ideas.
+Attendees are encouraged to demo new ideas, hold a group discussion on a specific topic, explain a unique hobby or just about anything else.
 Sometimes sessions even spawn other sessions randomly!

 We invite everyone and anyone in the community and at OSU to enjoy Beaver Barcamp.

 ## Sponsorship

-Want to help sponsor and support Beaver Beaver Barcamp?
+Want to help sponsor and support Beaver Beaver BarCamp?
 Please email
 <strong>info &lt; at &gt; beaverbarcamp &lt; dot &gt; org </strong> for more
 information.
-Our budget is typically between $2,000 and $3,000 to run barcamp each time.
-Most of the costs cover food, t-shirts, promotional material and building rental.
-Any excess funds will go into supporting the next barcamp.
+Our budget is typically between $2,000 and $3,000 to run BarCamp each time.
+Most of the costs cover food, t-shirts, promotional materials and building rental.
+Any excess funds will go into supporting the next BarCamp.

 ### Sponsor Levels

-We accept contributions in any amount but the following levels is suggested.
+We accept contributions in any amount but the following levels are suggested.
-Contributions are currently not tax deductible however we can work around that if that is a major issue.
+Contributions are currently not tax deductible, but we can work around that if it is a major issue.

 All sponsors get recognized in the following ways: